Najeeb223/CapeOutageWatch/README.md

 ## 📖 Why I Built It

 As a Cape Town resident, I experienced multiple sudden water outages without any clear reason or estimated duration.
-The most common way to find out about outages was through **WhatsApp group chats** or third-party tools like ESP (mainly focused on electricity), which left a huge gap in **real-time water outage visibility**.
+The most common way to find out about outages was through **WhatsApp group chats** or third party tools like ESP (mainly focused on electricity), which left a huge gap in **real-time outage visibility**.

-I began researching how outage information was actually disseminated — and discovered that the **City of Cape Town provides a public-facing service alerts API** with structured JSON data and documentation on [GitHub](https://github.com/cityofcapetown/service-alerts-connector).
+I began researching how outage information was actually disseminated and discovered that the **City of Cape Town provides a public-facing service alerts API** with structured JSON data and documentation on [GitHub](https://github.com/cityofcapetown/service-alerts-connector).

-To better understand how data flows from incident to alert, I contacted Gordon, the City’s lead data engineer.
-He explained how:

-> *“There is an inherent trade-off that we're managing between verifying and confirming the extent of the outage, vs the latency in getting the alert out.
-We want obviously to get the word out as quickly as possible, but if we jump the gun and create spurious alerts, we worry it undermines trust in the mechanism.”*

-This shaped COW’s direction — prioritize **accuracy and clarity**, not just speed.

 ---